avaxman/Directional/docs/tutorial.md

 2. Standalone functions, implementing directional-field algorithms, that take these classes as parameters.

 Our paradigm avoids buffed classes with a complicated nested hierarchy; instead, the member functions in the classes are minimal, and only used to implement the essential properties of a geometric object (for instance, the connection between tangent spaces).
+Nevertheless, Directional strives to minimize the number of cumbersome parameters in functions, and therefore relies considerably on (passive) data classes aggregating information about specific algorithms.

-The structure of these standalone functions follows the general philosophy of [libigl](https://libigl.github.io/libigl/): the library is header only, where each header contains a set of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
+The library is header only, where each header contains a set of functions closely related (for instance, the precomputation and computation of some directional quantity over a mesh).
 For the most part, one header contains only one function.
-The atomic data structures are, for the most part, simple matrices in [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), The visualization is done through a specialized class ```DirectionalViewer```, on the basis of [libigl](https://libigl.github.io/libigl/) viewer, with many extended options that allow the rendering of directional fields.
+The atomic data structures are, for the most part, simple matrices in [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), The visualization is done through a specialized class ``DirectionalViewer``, which is a wrapper around [PolyScope](https://polyscope.run/), with many extended options that facilitate the rendering of directional fields.

-The header files contain documentation of the parameters to each function and their required composition; in this tutorial we will mostly tie the functionality of Directional to the theoretical concepts of directional fields and the methods to process and visualize them.
+The header files contain documentation of the parameters to each function and their required composition; in this tutorial, we mostly tie the functionality of Directional to the theoretical concepts of directional fields and the methods to process and visualize them.

 ### Installing the tutorial examples

-This tutorial comprises an exhaustive set of examples that demonstrates the capabilities of Directional, where every subchapter entails a single concept.
+This tutorial comprises an exhaustive set of examples that demonstrate the capabilities of Directional, where every subchapter entails a single concept.
 The tutorial code can be installed by going into the `tutorial` folder from the main Directional folder, and typing the following instructions in a terminal:

 ```cpp